1927-07-31: ~TOUR STOPS~---images---audio---transcript---notes---links---site navigation

 The Robin Family.

 Mr. and Mrs. Robin and their three children who have been spending the early part of the summer in their charming nest in the pine tree just north of the kitchen window, have given up their nest and moved to some other region.
-Two of the robinlets departed early Monday morning but one left on a later breeze.
+Two of the robinlets departed early Monday morning and one left on a later breeze.
 Mr. and Mrs. Robin have had a strenuous season filling three enormous mouths with worms and other delicacies.
 One robinlet has since been seen in the neighboring pine trees.

 [page 2, column 1]